QingbeiGuo/WSP/README.md

-# Weak Sub-network Pruning for Strong Sub-networks of Deep Neural Networks
+# Weak Sub-network Pruning for Strong Sub-networks of Deep Neural Networks. in Neural Networks, Elsevier, 2021.9.

 ## Introduction